zhangzh-pku/OM1/README.md

 1. Use `--debug` flag for detailed logging
 2. Add new input plugins in `src/input/plugins/`
 3. Add new LLM integrations in `src/llm/plugins/`
-4. Test modules with the `passthrough` implementation first
+4. Test actions with the `passthrough` implementation first
 5. Use type hints and docstrings for better code maintainability

 ## Environment Variables